Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Introduction

 \section{Introduction}

-Camera network calibration is necessary for a variety of activities, from human activity detection and recognition to reconstruction tasks.
+Multi-camera calibration is necessary for a variety of activities, from human activity detection and recognition to reconstruction tasks.
 Internal parameters can typically be computed by waving a calibration target in front of cameras, and then using Zhang's algorithm \cite{zhang_flexible_2000} to calibrate individual cameras.
-However, determining the external parameters, or the relationships between the cameras in the network, may be a more difficult problem as methods for computing these relationships depend strongly on characteristics of the hardware and the arrangement of the cameras.
-For instance, the cameras' shared field of view and level of synchronization strongly influence the ease of camera network calibration.
+Determining cameras' external parameters, or the relationships between cameras in a multi-camera system, may be a more difficult problem as methods for computing these relationships depend strongly on characteristics of the hardware and the arrangement of the cameras.
+For instance, the cameras' shared field of view, level of synchronization, and mobility strongly influence the ease of multi-camera calibration or choice of methods available for calibration.

-In this work, we describe a method, CALICO\footnote{CALICO: CALibratIon of asynchronous Camera netwOrks.
-Acronym generated by \cite{cook_acronym:_2019}.}, for camera network calibration assuming that the network is asynchronous.
-Our method uses calibration objects based on planar aruco or charuco patterns \cite{garrido-jurado_automatic_2014} and allows significant implementation flexibility.
-The datasets and code described in this paper are provided at \cite{tabb_amy_2019_3520866} and \url{https://doi.org/10.5281/zenodo.3520866}.
-A datasheet describing the dataset \cite{gebru2018datasheets} is in the Supplementary Materials \ref{dataset}.
+This work describes CALICO,\footnote{CALICO: CALibratIon of asynchronous Camera netwOrks.
+Acronym generated by \cite{cook_acronym:_2019} for a prior version of this work.} a method for multi-camera calibration.
+We assume that cameras can be triggered to acquire images of a stationary calibration rig, or the cameras are synchronized.
+Our method uses calibration objects based on one or more planar patterns \cite{garrido-jurado_automatic_2014} that allow for partial pattern detection, allows non-overlapping fields of view, and allows for mobile or stationary multi-camera systems.
+Updated datasets and code described in this paper are at provided at \cite{tabb_amy_2019_3520866} and \url{https://doi.org/10.5281/zenodo.3520865}.
+Prior versions of this work are available on arXiv \cite{tabb2019calibration}.

-Our motivating application is a low-cost system for densely reconstructing small objects.
-In multi-view stereo, accurate camera calibration is an important element in the success of such systems \cite{furukawa_multi-view_2015}.
-In the context of this work, the objects of interest are from the agricultural domain, reconstructed for plant phenotyping purposes.
-One of the experiments we use to illustrate this paper consists of a camera network distributed across two sides of a box and pointed generally towards the center, for the reconstruction of small plants.
-We require that in our future work, camera networks of this type will be constructed, deconstructed, shipped, rebuilt, calibrated, and operated by collaborators in biological laboratories.
-Consequently, the ultimate aim of this work is a method that allows for the calibration of networks with basic materials, the provision of the code that accompanies the camera-ready version of this paper, and low-cost and interchangeable components.

-We will now clarify our use of the `camera network' terminology for camera systems where the camera positions are static.
-Camera networks usually involve communication between nodes.
-However, in the literature, multiple-camera systems typically refer to mobile units of cameras, such as stereo heads, or multi-directional clusters of cameras (such as FLIR's Bumblebee), etc. It is for this reason that we term camera networks those systems that are not mobile, and multicamera systems that are mobile.
-CALICO may be used in both cases.